Academics

 3. Technical and non-technical approaches to security

-We will cover a variety of topics including (but not limited to) the security mindset, writing secure applications and mitigating vulnerabilities, threat modeling, data breaches, authentication, access control, data security, social engineering, and ethics of cybersecurity decisions (or lack, thereof).
-For a portion of the class, we will work with web applications, however, we do not expect any relevant background and will provide required background as needed.
+We will cover a variety of topics including (but not limited to) threat modeling, security of applications, authentication, cryptography, access control, data security, social engineering, and ethics of cybersecurity decisions (or lack, thereof).
+For a portion of the class, we will work with web applications, however, we do not expect any prior background and will provide required background as needed.

 • This course fulfills Technical Elective area.